ThomasLamprecht/ceph/ceph/doc/rados/operations/stretch-mode.rst

              step emit
      }

-   .. warning:: When a CRUSH rule is defined in a stretch mode cluster and the
+   .. warning:: If a CRUSH rule is defined in stretch mode cluster and the
-      rule has multiple ``take`` steps, ``MAX AVAIL`` for the pools associated with the CRUSH rule will report that the available size is all of the available space from the datacenter, not the available space for the pools associated with the CRUSH rule.
+      rule has multiple ``take`` steps, then ``MAX AVAIL`` for the pools associated with the CRUSH rule will report that the available size is all of the available space from the datacenter, not the available space for the pools associated with the CRUSH rule.